Close Close

 How do I communicate my concerns to them?

-Addressing the observable behavior by communicating your care for the student and their well-being is often a great way to begin a conversation to support a student to find relief.
-It is often helpful to identify your concern to the student and encourage them to seek support from a professional that specializes in the area of distress.
-Students often find it beneficial to connect with a staff member from Counseling and Prevention Services [CPS], Health Services, Center for Student Success, Sports Medicine, Gourmet Dining, or the Office of Equity & Diversity.
+Addressing the observable behavior by communicating your care for the student and their well-being is often a great way to begin a conversation to support a student in finding relief.
+It is often helpful to identify your concern to the student and encourage them to seek support from a professional who specializes in the area of distress.
+Students often find it beneficial to connect with a staff member from Counseling and Prevention Services [CPS], Health Services, Center for Student Success, Sports Medicine, Gourmet Dining, or Equity & Diversity.

 Who will communicate with me?

-The staff of CPS is happy to receive information from family and friends about the student, but CPS staff are bound by confidentiality.
-As such, the CPS team will likely not be able to discuss specific situations pertaining to the student.
+The staff of CPS is happy to receive information about the student from family and friends, but CPS staff are bound by confidentiality.
+As such, the CPS team will likely be unable to discuss specific situations related to the student.
 However, the counselor can provide an overview of services available on campus and answer general questions common to the college life experience.
 In addition, in life-threatening circumstances or situations that are required by law, the staff can break confidentiality and collaborate with the student to connect them with campus and local emergency services.

 What if the student refuses your referral?